-The Michigan Commission on Law Enforcement Standards (MCOLES) and Grand Valley State University requires applicants to meet one of the following academic criteria in order to be eligible for consideration:
+The Michigan Commission on Law Enforcement Standards (MCOLES) and Grand Valley State University requires applicants to meet the academic criteria below in order to be eligible for consideration.

 2. Be a registered student at GVSU and be eligible for graduation upon completion of the police academy.